Painters

 Primary sources

-1. Antonin Proust. Édouard Manet: Souvenirs, 1913 (French) [memoir].
-Proust was Manet's childhood friend and the subject of the 1880 full-length portrait.
-The Souvenirs are the principal first-person record of Manet's working life, conversation, and technical principles, compiled from Proust's contemporary notes and published posthumously.
+1. Antonin Proust, Édouard Manet: Souvenirs, 1913.
+Manet's childhood friend and the subject of the 1880 full-length portrait.
+Principal first-person record of working life and technical principles.

-2. Théodore Duret.
-Histoire d'Édouard Manet et de son oeuvre, 1902 (French) [biography].
-Duret was a critic, collector, and personal friend of Manet from the late 1860s onward.
-The biography was the first scholarly study, published within twenty years of Manet's death, with direct access to the painter's circle and to the family archive.
+2. Théodore Duret, Histoire d'Édouard Manet et de son oeuvre, 1902.
+Duret was a critic, collector, and personal friend from the late 1860s.
+First scholarly study, published within twenty years of Manet's death.

-4. MDPI Heritage: The Life of a Painting—Technical Analysis of Manet's Woman in Striped Dress, 2019 [archival].
+4. MDPI Heritage: The Life of a Painting — Technical Analysis of Manet's Woman in Striped Dress, 2019.
 Published technical study of a mid-1870s Manet portrait.
-Documents the light commercial ground, the minimal priming layer, the direct alla-prima application, and the posthumous restoration alterations.
-Useful as a case study for the material habits of the mature period.